What is a Dual Diagnosis?

 While it is widely accepted that a mental health disorder can induce a substance addiction – and vice versa – researchers are uncovering what causes both conditions to occur simultaneously.

-A number of overlapping factors can aggravate a mental health or a substance abuse disorder:
+A number of overlapping factors can aggravate a mental health or substance use disorder:

 Abusing drugs can elicit symptoms that mimic a mental illness.
 For example, excessive marijuana use can give rise to psychosis in some individuals, which is a severe mental disorder that causes people to lose touch with reality.